0x66616e6973/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09c-Implement_Azure_Kubernetes_Service.md

     az aks scale --resource-group $RESOURCE_GROUP --name $AKS_CLUSTER --node-count 2
     ```

     > **Note**: Wait for the provisioning of the additional node to complete.
 This might take about 3 minutes.
 If it fails, rerun the `az aks scale` command.
+If you get "Cannot scale cluster autoscaler enabled node pool." error message, go on the **az104-9c-aks1 - Node pools** blade, choose agentpool and click on **Scale node pool**.
+Set **Scale Method** from Autoscale to manual and rerun the `az aks scale`.

 1. From the **Cloud Shell** pane, run the following to verify the outcome of scaling the cluster: